mayankmahajan24/QL/docs/LanguageReference.md

 }
 ```

-## 6.0 Standard Library Functions
+## 6.0 Built-In Functions

-Two standard library functions are included with the language for convenience for the user.
+Two built-in functions are included with the language for convenience for the user.

 ### 6.1 `length`